bkiefer/srgs2xml/README.md

 - the private attribute to prevent external rule access does not lead to rejection
 - weights and probabilities are currently not handled by the parser

+# Extensions in String Matching: Regular Expressions

+If a token string starts with `$$`, the rest of the token is interpreted as Java regular expression, and input tokens will be matched against this token using Jva's regular expression matching implementation.

 # Extensions in the Semantic Interpretation

 First and foremost, it is important to note that there is *no semantic return value by default*!
 That means, if a rule contains no semantic tags, it will return an empty object.